Abalone shell

 Reference: CANCM:nn

-Can be found: Wall to right of wooden case in Colour and Camouflage Collection
+Can be found: Wall to right of wooden case in Colour & Camouflage Collection